serhatgurel/sg-grid/.github/instructions/memory.instructions.md

 # Session preferences

 - Allow automated web fetches/searches for research when requested.
-- Follow the three instruction files under `.github/instructions/` (`general-coding-standards.instructions.md`, `self-explanatory-code-commenting.instructions.md`, `vuejs3.instructions.md`) for the rest of this session.
+- Follow the four instruction files under `.github/instructions/` (`general-coding-standards.instructions.md`, `self-explanatory-code-commenting.instructions.md`, `vuejs3.instructions.md`, `commit-cheat-sheet.md`) for the rest of this session.

 - the test command is `npm run test:run --silent`